 Symptoms of Sciatica

-Common symptoms of sciatica include:
+The most common symptoms of sciatica include:

-- Weakness, numbness, or difficulty moving the leg or foot
+- weakness, numbness, or difficulty moving the leg or foot

-- Burning or tingling down the leg
+- burning or tingling down the leg

-- Lower back pain
+- lower back pain

-Diagnoses and Treatment
+Diagnosis and Treatment